Esri/cordova-plugin-advanced-geolocation/README.md

 **Android-only.** This plugin is designed for Android versions between Android 5.0.0 (Lollipop / API Level 21) and Android 6.x (Marshmallow / API Level 23).

-**IMPORTANT** At Android N (OS version 7) there have been many changes to how GPS is implemented that are not compatible with the current version of this library.
+**IMPORTANT** This library hasn't been tested on Android N (OS version 7).
+There may be changes to how GPS is implemented that are not compatible with the current version of this library.
 See the [issues](https://github.com/Esri/cordova-plugin-advanced-geolocation/issues) list for the most current information.

 Cordova supports the following android [releases](https://github.com/apache/cordova-android/releases).